Decoding 19 out of 22: Percentage Calculations and Real-World Applications

 -

 Weighted Averages: Calculating averages where different values have different weights or importance.
-For example, calculating a final grade where some assessments are worth more than others.
+To give you an idea, calculating a final grade where some assessments are worth more than others.

 -